Tips for Grilling Safely This Summer and Preventing Foodborne Illness From Ruining the Day

 - For beef, pork, lamb, veal (steaks, roasts, and chops), and fish: 145 degrees Fahrenheit / 63 degrees Celsius, with a three-minute rest time

 - For ground meats (except poultry): 150 degrees Fahrenheit / 71 degrees Celsius

 - For whole poultry, poultry breasts, and ground poultry: 165 degrees Fahrenheit / 74 degrees Celsius

 O: Off the Grill

-Once the meat has reached its safe minimum internal temperature, take it off the grill and put it on a clear platter.
+Once the meat has reached its safe minimum internal temperature, take it off the grill and put it on a clean platter.
 Don't put it on the same platter that held raw meat.
-And clean your thermometer probe with either hot, soapy water or a disposable wipe.
+The cooked meat won't cook the raw juices on the platter.
+Don't forget to clean your thermometer probe with either hot, soapy water or a disposable wipe.

 Other Important Grilling Facts

 Remember the following important facts once you've finished grilling to minimize your risk of foodborne illness:

 - Do not leave perishable food out and unrefrigerated for more than two hours.

 - Do not leave food out in hot weather (above 90 degrees Fahrenheit) for more than one hour.